 The school is really friendly the preschool teachers are amazing and the prinicipal is extremely involved in improving things at the school Their curriculum is very nice and children seem to really enjoy their time there.

 Marie Reed Elementary School is a public elementary school in Washington.
-The principal of Marie Reed Elementary School is Eugene Pinkard, who can be contacted at firstname.lastname@example.org.
-378 students go to Marie Reed Elementary School and are mostly Asian/Pacific Islander, Asian, and Hispanic.
-53% of the Marie Reed Elementary School students have "limited English proficiency."
+The principal of Marie Reed Elementary School is Eugene Pinkard and can be contacted at firstname.lastname@example.org.
+378 students go to Marie Reed Elementary School and identify as Asian/Pacific Islander, Asian, and Hispanic.
+53% of the Marie Reed Elementary School students are "limited in English proficiency."
 41% of the 378 students here are paying reduced lunch prices.
 The ratio of students to teachers at Marie Reed Elementary School is 10:1.
 Ross Elementary School is one of the nearest elementary schools.

 |Native Hawaiian or Other Pacific Islander||0.3%||%|

 |Students eligible for free or reduced-price lunch program||41%||53%|